Battery Dance Festival Application FAQ

 –The application asks for a video cue point and what if my piece is longer than 20 minutes?

 Due to time constraints during the review process, we ask your help in identifying the section of your work sample that best represents the piece you would like to perform.
-If you would like us to watch a specific segment of a longer piece, or to start at a point other than the beginning of the video, please inform us of the starting point using the “Cue Point” box on your application form.
+Please upload a video with only the section of choreography you’d like the curatorial panel to review.

 -Can I submit a promotional video of my work?

 No. Videos submitted for staged performances should not be edited except to show different angles/focuses from a single continuous show.
-Submitted videos should be of the dance work that will be performed/streamed.
+Submitted videos should show the dance work that will be performed/streamed.
 Promotional videos are not accepted.

 –I want to perform a new work for the festival/I am in the process of creating a new work that I would like to perform at the Festival.
 What should I submit?

-If you are in the process of developing a new work, please submit substantial rehearsal footage of that work-in-process with notes.
+If you are in the process of developing a new work, please submit rehearsal footage of that work-in-process with notes.
+If rehearsals have not started yet, please submit unedited footage that is representative of the work you are envisioning.
+If you are accepted, you will be asked to submit the completed version of your piece for final review.

 -I missed the deadline, can I still submit?